AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: locate in project view

-GPS also provides a contextual menu, called :menuselection:`Locate in Project View`, in source editors.
+GNAT Studio also provides a contextual menu, called :menuselection:`Locate in Project View`, in source editors.
 This automatically searches for the first entry in this file in the :guilabel:`Project` view.
 This contextual menu is also available in other modules, for example when selecting a file in the